 Make sure that your class schedule demonstrates that you are taking advantage of all that your school offers.
 Talk to your counselor and parents to help determine the right program for you.
 Colleges will want to see that you are pursuing a strong schedule, but they will also want to see good grades.

 What do we mean by the core subjects?
 Those are English, math, foreign language, social studies, and science.

-Give yourself time to become familiar with the formats and timing of the standardized tests you’ll be taking.
-U.Va. requires you to take either the SAT or ACT.
-We strongly recommend the SAT II subject tests to supplement those scores.
+Give yourself time to become familiar with the formats and timing of the standardized tests you’ll be taking and UVA's testing requirements.

 By the way, we want to see applicants in the best light possible, so we look at the best combination of scores when we review standardized test information.